About The Peer-to-Peer Thirty

 The Peer-to-Peer Thirty is the most comprehensive annual benchmark study of peer-to-peer fundraising programs in the United States.
 Findings are based on survey responses from the professionals who manage major athletic event and peer-to-peer fundraising programs and publicly available data.

-Key Findings from the 2015 Survey:
+Key Findings from the 2016 Survey:

-- Overall, contributions to the 30 largest peer-to-peer fundraising programs in the U.S. totaled $1.57 billion in 2015, up 9.8 percent over the amount raised by the thirty largest programs in 2006.
+- Overall, contributions to the 30 largest peer-to-peer fundraising programs in the U.S. totaled $1.53 billion in 2016, down 2.8 percent from 2015.

-Download the full P2P Fundraising Data Set, which includes 10 years worth of detailed peer-to-peer fundraising data from more than 60 programs
+Download the full P2P Fundraising Data Set, which includes 11 years worth of detailed peer-to-peer fundraising data from more than 60 programs